SSL Certificate Monitoring 101: A Guide for Indie Devs and Self-Hosters

 What Exactly Is SSL Certificate Monitoring?

-How Does SSL Monitoring Work?
+How Do Certificate Monitoring Tools Work?

 A good monitoring system checks: